 Candidates for licensure that do not reside in Georgia should obtain a criminal background report from their state of residence or a National Crime Information Center [NCIC] report.
 Candidates for licensure who have been convicted of a crime in more than one state will need to obtain an NCIC.
 For more information on obtaining an NCIC visit the FBI website.

 What to do if you have prior Criminal Convictions or Disciplinary Actions

 If you have ever been convicted of, pled nolo contendere to, or been granted first offender treatment in upon being charged with a crime in Georgia or any other state, jurisdiction or country, you must submit the Background Clearance Application along with the following supporting documentation:

 - For every occurrence (with the exception of a single DUI), provide a certified copy of the citation, accusation, or indictment that led to the conviction AND a certified copy of the sentence / final disposition.
 If the court disposition is unavailable, provide a letter from the court stating the documents are not available.

 - For every occurrence (including that of a single DUI) provide a detailed written statement that includes: 1) an explanation of the circumstances surrounding every conviction 2) whether you have made any required restitution 3) whether you have completed all conditions of your sentence 4) whether you are on parole or probation (and the date it will end).

 Certified copies of court documents may be obtained from the Clerk of the Court in the court in which each conviction, nolo contendere plea, and First Offender sentence occurred.
 If the court disposition is unavailable, you must provide a letter from the court stating that the documents are not available.

-If you do not supply all of these documents, the Commission/Board will not process your application.
-It will be returned to you unprocessed and you will be charged a $25.00 fee.
+If you do not supply all of these documents, the Commission/Board cannot process your application and it will be returned to you.